restoreddev/phpapprentice/chapters/interfaces.md

 }
 ```

-To use an interface with a class, you use the "implements" keyword after the class name.
+To use an interface with a class, you use the `implements` keyword after the class name.
-Now, the Recliner class must have a setColor method and a setLegs method.
+Now, the `Recliner` class must have a `setColor` method and a setLegs method.
 If you do not create the required methods on the class, PHP will throw an error.
 ```php
 class Recliner implements Chair